joshcanhelp/josh-to-11/input/symlinked/posts/2009-08-04-tracking-your-body-data-to-stay-motivated.md

 ---
-title: "Tracking your body data to stay motivated"
+title: Tracking your body data to stay motivated
-excerpt: "One of the hardest things for me to wrap my head around when I started to lose weight was how to actually do it.
-When the time came to get down to business and start losing the chub, I was lost before I even started."
+excerpt: 'One of the hardest things for me to wrap my head around when I started to lose weight was how to actually do it.
+When the time came to get down to business and start losing the chub, I was lost before I even started.'
-modified: 2009-08-04 18:40:17
+modified: 2009-08-04T18:40:17.000Z
-tags: ["Personal Data", "Health + Fitness"]
-featured_img:
 wpid: 13
+tags:
+  - Personal Data
+  - Health + Fitness
+featured_img: null
 ---